-Basic black controls for Fiery Edge profiles
+Black settings for Fiery Edge profiles

-You can change the default values of the basic black controls for your printer.
+You can change the default values of the black settings to set the black colorant usage at the black point and black generation throughout the profile for your printer.

-- 1 Click the Black controls tab. - 2 Select Apply ink saving, and choose one of the ink saving controls: Low, Medium, or High.
+- 1 Click the Black settings tab. - 2 Turn on lnk saving to reduce the amount of ink in the profile.

+Choose one of the Apply ink saving controls: Low, Medium, or High.

 The ink saving setting will visually affect the relevant black generation parameters and set them to values that are inline with the ink saving strategy.
-Changing any of the basic black controls manually after selecting an ink saving setting will switch the ink saving settings from low, medium, or high.
+If you change any of the black settings manually after selecting an ink saving setting, the current ink saving setting may change from low, medium, or high.